$K$-rings of wonderful varieties and matroids: The simplicial presentation of Chow rings

-This appendix is devoted to proving the simplicial presentation for the augmented Chow ring $A^\aug(M)$.
-Theorem \ref{thm:augmentedsimplicial} is closely analogous to its non-augmented counterparts in \cite{BES}, and it generalizes a result proved in the special case of a Boolean matroid \cite[Section 7.2]{EurHuhLarson}.
+This appendix is devoted to proving the simplicial presentation for the (augmented) Chow ring of a matroid.
+The simplicial generators of $A(M)$ were extensively studied in \cite{BES}, and the surjectivity of $\Phi_{\nabla}$ was proved there.
+This immediately generalizes to $\Phi_{\nabla}^{\aug}$.
+That work did not give a simple description of the kernel of $\Phi_{\nabla}$.

 For any pair of flats $F$ and $G$, let For any element $e\in E$ and flat $F\neq \emptyset$, let Recall the definitions of the ideals $\cI_1,\cI_2,\cI_3,\cI_4^\aug\subset T_M$ in Equation \eqref{eq:Idef}.